 Ron brought his Italian Zucchini Pie frequently whenever we provided food for Fat Friday at school.
 Everyone absolutely loved it and begged him to put his recipe in our school cookbook, and I am so, so glad that I still have it!

-Add some spices to skillet with the cooked zucchini and onion such as 1 tsp dried parsley, 1/4 tsp garlic powder, 1/4 tsp dried basil, and salt and pepper to taste.
+Add some spices to skillet with the cooked zucchini and onion such as 1 teaspoon dried parsley, ¼ teaspoon garlic powder, ¼ teaspoon dried basil, and salt and pepper to taste.
 Since I had some fresh herbs, I added those.
 If you are using fresh herbs, add 3 times the amount of dried herbs called for in the recipe.

 - Add butter or margarine, onion, and zucchini to a skillet and cook until slightly tender.